-- Staff members will receive updated classroom laptops or desktops to enhance their classroom teaching as needed. - All students will continue to utilize technology tools available to them and will begin implementing it at an age-appropriate level to improve and enhance teaching and learning - All students will use apps and web tools to create multimedia presentations at an ageappropriate level. - ☐ Update wiring and infrastructure for Apple TVs in young 5s through third gradesclassrooms. - □ Updates and repairs to student iPad keyboards as necessary.
+- Staff members will receive updated classroom laptops to enhance their classroom teaching as needed. - Students in grades 4-8 will receive 9th generation iPads. - Staff members will receive updated iPads. - All students will continue to utilize technology tools available to them and will begin implementing it at an age-appropriate level to improve and enhance teaching and learning - All students will use apps and web tools to create multimedia presentations at an ageappropriate level.

-- All staff will have access to continued training at the Diocese of Grand Rapids and the local ISD as well as possible in-services. - All staff will continue to use technology on a frequent basis to improve and enhance teaching and learning. - All students will continue developing skills in various technological areas and generate communications at an age-appropriate level. - Begin installation of Apple TVs in young 5s through third grades.
+- All staff will have access to continued training at the Diocese of Grand Rapids and the local ISD as well as possible in-services. - All staff will continue to use technology on a frequent basis to improve and enhance teaching and learning. - All students will continue developing skills in various technological areas and generate communications at an age-appropriate level. - ☐ Purchase new iPads for students in Young5s through second grade (shared devices). - ☐ Continue installation of Apple TVs in first and second grades.

-- ☐ Finish installation of Apple TVs in young 5s through third grades. - ☐ All staff will have access to continued training at the ISD as well as possible in-services. - ☐ All staff will continue to use technology on a frequent basis to improve and enhance teaching and learning.
+- ☐ Finish installation of Apple TVs in first and second grades. - All staff will have access to continued training at the Diocese and ISD as well as possible in-services. - All staff will continue to use technology on a frequent basis to improve and enhance teaching and learning. - ☐ School technology plan will be re-evaluated and revised.